 Casino games scam are plenty online but this one seems very unique of its kind.
 You might have hit this offer in the past or could be tomorrow.
 To avoid this scam, you need to be fully prepared for avoiding any possible scams.

 This is a very typical online casino game scam that is circulating on YouTube.
 In casino games, roulette games are popular, especially french roulettes.

-The roulette works basically choosing a “red or black” option to earn money.
+The roulette works basically betting on either “red or black” option so you can earn money.

-When the wheel lands on the selected color you’ll earn money.
-I may not need to explain everything in detail that’s why I’ve provided a video below.
-Ensure that you watch the entire video so you’ll know exactly what I am talking about.
+When the wheel lands on the selected color, you’ll earn money.
+I won’t be able to explain everything in detail that’s why I’ve provided a video below.
+Ensure that you watch the entire video so you’ll know exactly what I am talking about down the page.

 (I downloaded this video from scammer site so that this can be accessed by my blog readers all the time)

-Now you see the PayPal payment proof.
-It might look like the person who indeed received the money!
+Now if you closely observe the PayPal payment proof, it might look like this person who indeed has received the money from the gaming site!

 Actually, HE did not…

 I don’t want to complicate with details because it may confuse you but let me tell you how it works.

 You can do this online scam too…